 It’s been great, I love Wellington, it's a super cool city.
 I would definitely recommend moving here, although there are way too many good places to eat and drink which is mainly where my paycheck goes.
 My advice for students is to move away to the bigger cities like Auckland, Wellington or Christchurch as there are so many opportunities for communications work!
 Spread your wings and get out of Hamilton!

 Do marketing and PR really work quite closely together?

 Yeah we do.
-When we work with our hotel client, we work with their marketing team.
+When we work with a client, we also work with their marketing team.
 It’s often for advertising; we will create content like artwork and copy for them.
 So, they will say ‘hey there’s this deal that needs to happen’ and we will come up with an advertisement or campaign around it and get our designer to come up with some artwork.
 We’ll send it back to them and then help them figure out where it needs to be put out.
 So yes, we do work with marketing a bit.